taleshape-com/shaper/npm-package/README.md

 shaper
 ```

-To run Shaper in production, we recommend using Docker.
+To run Shaper in production, we recommend using the Docker image since it ensures a consistent environment.

 Find more detailed installation and usage instructions in the documentation: